NEUROSCI 202-0-22 Cellular and Molecular Neuroscience

 NEUROSCI 350-0-60 may be used as a Neuroscience Group B elective or may be used as an Allied Field in Biology.

-NEUROSCI 360-0-20 Neuroscience of Brain Disorders will be taught by Valerie Kilman, PhD.
+NEUROSCI 360-0-20Neuroscience of Brain Disorders will be taught by Valerie Kilman, PhD.
 Survey of brain disorders such as neurodegenerative diseases, developmental disorders, narcolepsy, and migraine.
 Trace progress from the laboratory to the clinic, evaluate the state of knowledge and understand future directions.
 Lectures will be held on Mondays and Wednesdays.
 Discussions will be held on Friday.
+No textbook required.

 Prerequisites: NEUROSCI 202-0 and NEUROSCI 206-0; NEUROSCI 311-0 and NEUROSCI 206-0; or BIOL_SCI 302-0.
 Recommend review of basic genetics and molecular biology.
+Students may take both NEUROSCI 206-0-20 and NEUROSCI 360-0-20 concurrently with a permission number issued by the Neuroscience Major.

 NEUROSCI 360-0-20 may be used as a Neuroscience Group B elective or may be used as an Allied Field in Biology.

 NEUROSCI 370-0-20 Genetic and Circuit Analysis of Motivated Behavior will be taught by Hojoon Lee, Phd.
 Formerly coded NEUROSCI 390-0-23.
 Animals are programmed to behave strongly towards activities that satisfy our basic needs and enhance our chances of survival.
 This includes eating, drinking, sex, and social interaction.
 We will focus on the neurobiology of eating.
 How is food detected?
 How do we know when to eat and when to stop?
 What sets the priorities between eating and other needs?
 Do genes define behavior?
 What about neural circuits?
 Our goal is to answer these and many other questions about food.
 In this highly interactive class, we will read scientific articles, learn about cutting edge experimental techniques used in neuroscience research, discuss concepts, and practice oral presentation skills.
 No textbook required.
-M/W/F 11:00-11:50.
+No final exam.

 NEUROSCI 370-0-20 and NEUROSCI 390-0-23 may be used as a Neuroscience Group B elective or may be used as an Allied Field in Biology.
 You may not receive credit for both NEUROSCI 370-0-20 and NEUROSCI 390-0-23.